The Thyroid-Hormone Feedback Loop: Can Hashimoto’s Cause Low Estrogen?

 Estrogen controls various functions, but it is primarily responsible for regulating the growth, development, and physiology of the human reproductive system.
 It also influences the endocrine, cardiovascular, skeletal, and connective tissue systems.

-The main function of progesterone is to prepare the female body for pregnancy; this means increasing endometrial tissue to encourage egg implantation.
+The primary function of progesterone is to prepare the female body for pregnancy; this means increasing endometrial tissue to encourage egg implantation.

 Frank estrogen dominance happens when estrogen levels are too high and cause an uneven balance of progestin-to-estrogen ratios.

-High estrogen levels combined with normal progesterone levels is the most common type of estrogen dominance and usually occur when:
+High estrogen levels combined with normal progesterone levels are the most common type of estrogen dominance and usually occur when:

-• Excess estrogen is coming from an external source; or
+- Excess estrogen is coming from an external source

 #2: Relative Estrogen Dominance

-The second type is referred to as relative estrogen dominance.
-It occurs when estrogen levels are normal, but progesterone is exceptionally low, leading to an imbalance in progesterone-estrogen ratios.
+The second type is known as relative estrogen dominance.
+It occurs when estrogen levels are normal, but progesterone is exceptionally low, leading to an imbalance in the progesterone-to-estrogen ratio.

 This situation is more common after pregnancy or in menopause and is due to the rapid decrease in progesterone production.